-This article is not intended to offer legal advice for specific situations and it also does not look at Relationship Property law.
+This article is not intended to offer legal advice for specific situations.
 It deals with the nuts and bolts of dealing with the business fallout of a relationship which is coming to an end.

 Where Both Spouses are Directors

-As the name suggests, anyone listed as a director at Companies Office has equal rights:
+As the name suggests, anyone listed as a director at at ASIC has equal rights:

 - To ‘direct’ the company in any way